Computational infographic of vector-wise inference in a decoder-only transformer

 and Neel Nanda’s Comprehensive Mechanistic Interpretability Explainer & Glossary

-Thanks to my BlueDot colleague Hannes Whittingham for feedback and encouragement.
-Check out his final project on Reinforcement Learning from LLM Feedback!
+Created for BlueDot Impact’s AI Safety Fundamentals’ AI Alignment Course.
+Thanks to Hannes Whittingham for feedback and encouragement; check out his final project on Reinforcement Learning from LLM Feedback!